 "This is one of few sports where there's no physical disadvantage to being a woman," Melinda emphasized.
 "It's just us against the fish.

 "Every time I'm on the water, I challenge myself trying to outperform my previous finishes.
 I have to remember that I'm human, and I'm not always going to win.
-I just have to keep on fishing and not let it get me down."
+I must keep fishing and not let it get me down."

 Melinda hopes and expects to see a rise in women anglers in the next few years.

-"I'm talking to a lot of girls and encouraging them to get involved in the sport.
-When one makes it, I know that other women will follow."
+"I'm talking to many girls and encouraging them to get involved in the sport.
+Then, when one makes it, I know other women will follow."

 Until that day, Melinda dreams of the Tour and a Classic berth.

-"I'll be supportive of any woman who makes it, but I want to be the first."
+"I'll support any woman who makes it, but I want to be the first."